 When most people think of mountains in France they think of the French Alps, but the Alps aren’t the only mountains in France.
 There are actually portions of seven different mountain ranges in France.
 The seven different mountain ranges in France are the: Alps, Pyrenees, Jura, Vosges, Massif Central, Corsica, and Auvergne.

 Even though the mountains in France are famous for their luxury ski resort and world-class winter sports these mountains are also fantastic for hiking.
 There are hiking opportunities for everyone including beginners.
-Although there are some climbs that are only for expert mountineers.
+Although there are some climbs that are only for expert mountaineers.

 10 Mountains In France

 Whether you are looking for a fun hiking destination or training to take on even bigger climbs up more severe mountains you can do it all in France.
 The mountains in France range from easy climbs to intense tests of mountain climbing.
 But no matter what mountains in France you are climbing you are sure to see some breathtaking views.
-Some of the most popular and stunning mountain in France to visit are:
+Some of the most popular and stunning mountains in France to visit are:

 Nearby City: Lyon

-Known For: Mount Blanc means “white bone” and it was named that because of the permanent snow cap that it is.
-The mountain Mount Blanc sits on the border between the Southern Alps and the Northern/Western Alps so it has a different climate from the Southern Alps which tend to be warmer.
-This mountain is the second highest mountain in Europe behind Mount Elbrus and it’s the highest mountain in Western Europe.
+Known For: Mont Blanc means “white bone” and it was named that because of the permanent snow cap that it is.
+The mountain Mont Blanc sits on the border between the Southern Alps and the Northern/Western Alps so it has a different climate from the Southern Alps which tend to be warmer.
+This mountain is the second highest mountain in Europe behind Mount Elbrus and the highest mountain in Western Europe.
 It’s so tall that it creates its own weather, which is one of the reasons why it has a permanent snow cap.
 The summit is always below freezing.

 Height: 13,523 feet